top of page

 Surface Damage

-Bleach can discolor or weaken some materials like wood, fabric, or painted surfaces.
+Bleach can discolor or weaken some materials like fabric and some painted surfaces.
 Test a small area first before applying bleach broadly.

 Close-up view of a diluted bleach solution in a spray bottle for outdoor cleaning